The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 Distinguished in Drug Induced Dyskinesia

-Melanie Bahlo practices in Parkville, Australia.
+Melanie Bahlo practices practicing medicine in Heidelberg, Australia.
 Ms. Bahlo is rated as a Distinguished expert by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Myoclonic Epilepsy, Partial Familial Epilepsy, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), and Epilepsy.
+She is also highly rated in 35 other conditions, according to our data.
+Her clinical expertise encompasses Myoclonic Epilepsy, Partial Familial Epilepsy, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), and Epilepsy.

 Advanced in Drug Induced Dyskinesia